wz790/Fedora-Noble-Setup/README.md

 ## 👋 Hey there!

-Since you're here, you've probably just installed Fedora and now you're staring at a new desktop wondering, "What next?"
-I've been there.
-Fedora requires some pushing after a fresh install :) That's why I put together this guide, which is basically everything I gathered from multiple sources when I switched to Fedora.
+Since you're here, chances are you've just installed Fedora and now you're looking at a new desktop wondering, "What next?"
+Fedora may require some configuration after a fresh install, which is why I've put together this guide, containing the basics and everything I've gathered from various sources.

-This is not an official guide.
-It's just me sharing what I used, and some settings or personal preferences that you can feel free to skip.
-Just read everything before copy and paste.
+Note: This guide is not an official guide.
+It's just a sharing of what I used, and some personal settings or preferences that you can skip.
+Just read and understand what you're doing before applying anything, and don't just copy and paste everything.

 ### 💡 Quick heads up about commands: